smarthomeNG/smarthome/plugins/simulation/README.md

 <strong>State Diagram</strong>

-The following sstate diagram shows the state changes depenging on the control item.
+The following state diagram shows the state changes depenging on the control item.
 The state is stored in the state item.

 ![Statediagram](state_diagram.png)